Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 What is this?
 ------

-This repo contains the full [talk](http://za.pycon.org/talks/10/) at [PyConZA2013](http://za.pycon.org/).
+This repo contains the full [talk](http://za.pycon.org/talks/10/) I indend to deliver (have delivered) at [PyConZA2013](http://za.pycon.org/).
 It contains all the files needed to build a final publishable PDF document and even adds a customer front page.

 [The Complete Talk GitHub Website can be accessed here][6]

-Description
+Background
 -------------
 IPython had become a popular choice for doing interactive scientific work.
+It extends the standard Python interpreter and adds many usefull new futures.
+There is realy no need to use the standard Python interpreter anymore.
-In addition to this IPython offers a web based Notebook that makes interactive work much easier.
-Notebooks have been used to write repeatable science papers and more recently a book has been published using this platform, the online Notebook Viewer and GitHub.
+In addition to this IPython offers a web based Notebook that makes interactive work much easier,and have been used to write repeatable science papers and more recently a book has been published using this platform, the online Notebook Viewer and GitHub.
+The development of this material and toolchain to compile the notebook to a publishable PDF has inspired me to maybe even try and turn this into a full book.
+Lets see what happens.

-Combining the most common science packages with IPython makes it a formidable tool and serious competition to R. ( _R is still awesome!_ )
+Combining the most common scientific packages with IPython makes it a formidable tool and serious competition to R. ( _R is still awesome!_ )

-As a matter of fact you can run R in the notebook session, embed YouTube Videos, Images and lots more.
+As a matter of fact you can run R in the notebook session, embed YouTube Videos, Images and lots more but let me not get ahead of myself....

 The science stack consists of (but not limited to):